 According to a study on Science Direct, women who slept in a mildly cold environment spent less time in stage 3 ‘slow-wave sleep.’
 Not only that, the duration between their REM sleep (dreamy, deep sleep) and non-REM sleep became deregulated.

 As a result, the women woke up frequently during the night and found themselves ‘oversleeping’ for many days after the experiment.
-As such, it the experimenters concluded that thermoregulation is critical for maintaining the four stages of sleep.
+As such, the experimenters concluded that thermoregulation is critical for maintaining the four stages of sleep.
 If our sleep stages are regularly disturbed, this can cause hormonal imbalances.
 In extreme cases, it could impact our mood and metabolism.

 Also, some studies have shown that sleeping in a cold environment can cause a surge in blood pressure when we wake in the morning.
 This is the reason why people with heart conditions are advised against taking ice baths and sleeping in cold environments.